New Customer? Get Gold or Silver at Spot!

 Coin Type - 2002 West Point Bicentennial commemorative coin.

-T. James Ferrell, a sculptor-engraver at the United States Mint, designed the obverse of this commemorative Silver Dollar.
+James Ferrell designed the obverse of this commemorative silver dollar.
 The central vignette is a group of five figures representing the Academy Color Guard in parade, marching towards the viewer.
-In the background are the well-known Cadet Chapel and Washington Hall.
-On the upper periphery are these words and dates “1802,” “LIBERTY,” and “2002.”
+In the background are the Cadet Chapel and Washington Hall.
+On the upper periphery are these words and dates: “1802,” “LIBERTY,” and “2002.”
 To the right is the phrase “IN GOD WE TRUST.”

-The reverse of this Silver Dollar displays the West Point Bicentennial logo, consisting of a plumed helmet reminiscent of the Middle Ages, with a sword behind it.
-In an inner circle are the legends “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM” and “ONE DOLLAR.”
-On the outer circle are “1802 * WEST POINT * 2002 * BICNTENNIAL.”
-This reverse was sculpted by John Mercanti of the Mint.
+The reverse of the 2002 West Point Bicentennial Commemorative Silver Dollar features the United States Military Academy Bicentennial logo and a plumed helmet with a sword behind it.
+In an inner circle are the legends “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” and “ONE DOLLAR.”
+On the outer circle are “1802 * WEST POINT * 2002 * BICENTENNIAL.”
+This reverse was created by John Mercanti.

 Explore More On APMEX